MAVProxyUser/XiaomiCyberDog-k91/README.md

 It has been observed that after disconnection of DDS, sometimes the PC client is unable to re-connect until the dog is rebooted.
 It may be possible to use trace to debug this issue: https://cyclonedds.io/content/guides/tracefile.html

-We can do this by adding the following to /etc/systemd/system/cyclonedds.xml
+We can do this by adding the following to /etc/systemd/system/cyclonedds.xml between the <domain> tags
 ```
         <Tracing>
             <Verbosity>config</Verbosity>